Archive

 Target

-- Parse the blueprint file generated from the planning stage
+- Accept the blueprint file and environment variables set by Orbit from the planning stage

-- Process the listed hdl files using an EDA tool
+- Perform backend processing on the list of source files using an EDA tool

 VHDL